dipc-cc/slurm-training/4_monitoring.md

 sacct -j 123456 --format=JobID,JobName,MaxRSS,Elapsed
 ```
 <div align="justify">
 The <code>--format</code> option customizes the output, similar to the <code>squeue</code> command.
 In the above command, we are asking for the Job ID, Job Name, Maximum RSS memory used, and the Elapsed time of the job.
-A full list of available format options can be found in the [SLURM documentation](https://slurm.schedmd.com/sacct.html).</div>
+A full list of available format options can be found in the <a href="https://slurm.schedmd.com/squeue.html">SLURM documentation</a>.</div>

 The output might look like this: